darmhoo/blogproject/README.md

 ## It makes use of role based authentication.

-## To Insall, clone or download the project
+## To Install, clone or download the project

 ## run npm install to install dependencies for the project

 ## run npm start to start the project.

 ## run the back-end with http://localhost:3000

+## the backend uses mongodb, ensure to install https://www.mongodb.com/

 The apis can be tested using postman with the following endpoints